k-barton/komodor/README.md

 * Problems with connection with Komodo server in R may cause R not exit properly and need to kill the R process (it happens rarely - perhaps a Windows-specific problem).
-* If something went wrong and Komodo shows R is running when it is not, run “R: check connection” macro in “R Tools” toolbox.
 * Connection timeout on longer operations: a prompt is shown as if the calculation in R has finished and no output is shown. (version < 0.4)
 * Syntax highlighting: when R is a sub-language (in Rd or Rmarkdown files), the colouring dissappears occassionally.
 There is also some flickering inside Roxygen comments.
-This seems to be related to brace counting in UDL (bug in Komodo).
+This is due to a bug in Komodo related to brace counting.

 **[Hacks for classic Windows styling in Komodo Edit](improveKo9.md)**